 dL: Okay, but that doesn’t stop this relationship between you and Schiele, with his dangerously exaggerated sickly thin people, from bothering me.
 What is the possible connection with your own work?

-TJ Owens: I am struck my your associations!
+TJ Owens: I am struck by your associations!
 A life that overflows and eats up space… A life without embarrassment… A brutal shamelessness!
-My professional life/career may have exposed me to a rather raw perspective of life as well as my experiences in the US army 1965-8.
+My professional life and career may have exposed me to a rather raw perspective of life, as well as my experiences in the US army 1965-8.
 Which awakened a certain level of cynicism and to question authorities.
-It’s a hard thing to pin down, exactly!
+It’s a hard thing to pin down exactly!
 Much of what I do is of a personal narrative and nature.
 That being said, you would maybe expect me to understand and explain my foraging more clearly?
 But I don’t appear to be able to do that in words very well.
 Perhaps this is why I do art?
-I actually believe in the concept of the collective human unconsciousness somewhat bassed on Jung’s thoughts.
-I imagine myself at times as a simple conduit that really has no choice but to eminate and manifest a form demonstrating our collective human experiences!
-Yes that sounds pretty nutty…
+I actually believe in the concept of the collective human unconsciousness somewhat based on Jung’s thoughts.
+I imagine myself at times as a simple conduit that really has no choice but to emanate and manifest a form demonstrating our collective human experiences!
+Yes, that sounds pretty nutty…

 TJ Owens: I am quite pleased with you admiring my art!
 It’s a very satisfying feeling!
-And the understanding of the (art impulse) is a rare perspective I believe!
-It’s a bit of a mystery actually and I am not being very helpful explaining my reasons and purpose precisely !?
-It is a very emotive process which I am sure has roots somewhere in my warped subconscious!?
+And the understanding of the “artistic impulse” is a rare perspective I believe!
+It’s a bit of a mystery actually and I am not being very helpful at explaining my reasons and purpose precisely.
+It is a very emotive process which I am sure has roots somewhere in my warped subconscious!
 Raw lusting emotions sharpened with my mix of interpretations drawn from life exposures we all must contend with in some form!
 My choice of the human figure as a subject is most often my way of processing and exploring our environmental interactions with one another!

 dL: Is asking an artist to talk about their work torture?

 TJ Owens: Yes.
-It is a bit painful to try and explain my art purpose or function.
-Especially when it appears to have no intrinsic value to the process of human life and it’s need for compassion and comfort to so many others who are in need of basic survival on a daily basis.
+It is a bit painful to try and explain my artistic purpose or function.
+Especially when it appears to have no intrinsic value to the process of human life, and it’s need for compassion and comfort to so many others who have basic survival needs on a daily basis.
 I am here doing art and enjoying myself.
 I have these creepy feelings that I am guilty of a lack of realities.
 I am living such a fortunate existence because of where and when I was born.

 REALITY AND GUILT

-dL: Your personality commands respect, TJ.
-And the interest in this conversation lies not in an attempt to decipher, but in the will to transmit.
+dL: Your personality demands respect, TJ.
+And in this conversation, the interest lies not in an attempt to decipher, but in the will to transmit.
 Thank you very much, very sincerely, for accepting and taking the time to answer my few questions!